Chapter OneThe House Used Otherwise

 “That may be.
 But I did not come into it blind.”

+The day resumed.
 That should have been the end of it.
-It was not.

 All morning she moved through the yard as if she belonged to work more than to company.
 She helped her father with the sacks, checked the team, tied a canvas tighter than the man beside her had tied it, and once stepped away from two women talking near the house because a child had come too close to the race.